kkkaslikar/ChIP-seq-Analysis-SMAD2-SMAD3/index.md

 Hence, differential binding analysis was performed on both the treated and untreated Smad2 and Smad3 data, for both the native as well as the GFP-targeted Smad3 antibody.
 The code used for the differential binding, as well as some of the output, is presented at [this link](https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding_pipeline.html)

+## Analysis of differential peaks

+Priority was given to the analysis of differential peaks from treated ChIP-seq samples, since our objective was to understand the difference between the Smad2 and Smad3 binding sites *after* TGFβ treatment.
+The rendered R notebook for this analysis is given at [https://kkkaslikar.github.io/ChIP-seq-Analysis-SMAD2-SMAD3/Jeremy_chipseq/differential_binding/treated/treated-differential_binding.nb.html]